browserengineering/book/book/text.md

 - text is laid out word by word;
 - lines are split at word boundaries;
 - text can be bold or italic;
-- and text of different sizes can be mixed.
+- text of different sizes can be mixed.

 You can now use our browser to read an essay, a blog post, or even a book!